University, Department, Lab:

 I was adopted at the age of 5 and raised by my single grandma who moved me and my younger brother from Arizona to Kansas.
 I grew up being told I would go to college to change my family’s legacy.
 I didn’t know what I wanted to do, but knew I had to do something that would make money.
 So, I started undergrad as a Psychology and Legal Communication dual-major with the plan to go to Law School.
 After graduating, I work as a receptionist while preparing for the LSAT but made the last minutes decision to take the GRE instead and go to grad school for a master’s in Family Studies.
 It was during my first semester that I realized I had a passion for helping families through preventative services and that I wanted to research grandfamilies – mostly motivated by my personal experience.
 Between my master’s and my PhD I worked for a number of years as a preschool director.
 I loved working with the kids and getting to make a difference in families lives, but it wasn’t the niche I was looking for.
 So, I went back for my PhD and am now doing what I love.
 Most of my practical work has been in the K-State Research and Extension area and my research has focused on grandparents raising grandchildren.

 Current Research Question:

-Right now, I am collecting data for my dissertation.
-My research questions for that are: RQ1: What distinct profiles of grief and loss, stress, empowerment, resilience, and perceived support exist within a sample of grandfamilies?
+For my Ph.D. dissertation, my research questions were: RQ1: What distinct profiles of grief and loss, stress, empowerment, resilience, and perceived support exist within a sample of grandfamilies?
 RQ2: What background demographics and characteristics predict profile membership?RQ3: How does profile membership predict health?

 Background on Research: